 Forgiveness – Carrying Weight

 Next, ask some students to fill up those buckets with water, explaining that the water represents the weight that we hold when we don’t forgive someone.
 Now, the volunteer will find it a lot more difficult to walk around the circle.
-When we forgive and let go of anger and resentment, we lessen the weight on ourselves.
+This demonstrates that when we forgive and let go of anger and resentment, we lessen the weight on ourselves.
 When we hold on to anger and upset, it makes life more difficult only for ourselves.

 Turning Water into Wine

 Bring the story of this New Testament miracle to life with some cordial or powdered flavoring.
-A young volunteer will transform a jug of boring water into tasty juice for everyone to drink, whilst learning about the power of Jesus.
+A young volunteer will transform a jug of boring water into tasty juice for everyone to drink, while learning about the power of Jesus.
 Introducing kids to the rituals of holy communion too, this is a great way to show them the power of this miracle.

 Trust Fall – Faith in God